 It will apply to “all settings and contexts”.
 This means community, institutional and residential settings, including, but not limited to: institutions, group homes, workplaces, respite care, day programs, mental health facilities, prisons, schools, out-of-home care, transport, hospitals, aged care facilities, family homes, mainstream services and community settings.

 The Royal Commission will be based in Brisbane, however, the Prime Minister also said that hearings would take place around the country.
 More details will be released in the coming months and we will continue to update you.

 How can I tell my story to the Royal Commission?
 When will it be time to talk to the Royal Commission?

-It will take some time to establish the Royal Commission.
-It is not yet time to tell your story to the Commission, but that time will come soon.
 You will be able to contribute to the Royal Commission in a couple of ways.

 We will continue to update as more details come from the Royal Commission.

 Private sessions are a way for you to tell your story to the Royal Commission without having to give formal evidence.
 You can decide whether you take part, and if you do, you do not have to swear an oath or affirmation.
 The private sessions will not be public in the way that other hearings of the Royal Commission will be, and any information you give can only be used by the Royal Commission if it removes your identifying details.
 They are only attended by you, your support person/s if you choose, and Royal Commission staff.